How Long Can Bearded Dragons Go Without Heat?

 I hope you love the products that I recommend!
 As an Amazon Associate I earn small commissions from qualifying purchases.
 Thank you if you use my links, I really appreciate it!

-reasons why bearded dragons need heat daily
+reasons why bearded dragons need heat to stay alive

 Why Do Bearded Dragons Need Heat?